Canon APS-C DSLR cameras

 Canon EOS 7D Mark II

-The EOS 7D Mark II is a bit of a genetic cross between two of Canon’s flagship full-frame models: the 5D Mark III and the EOS 1D X.
+The EOS 7D Mark II combines several ideas borrowed from two of Canon’s flagship full-frame cameras: the EOS 5D Mark III and EOS-1D X.

 Visual summary